-Fertility Treatments and Health Insurance: What You Need to Know
+Fertility Treatments and Health Insurance: All You Need to Know

-In Hong Kong, the medical system is known to be one of the most expensive in the world, as more and more couples have children later in life, assisted reproductive technology has become an increasingly sought out option for many couples.
-However, these procedures are costly, and while the public system provides lower fees, the wait times are much longer, and there is less flexibility; thus, couples tend to turn to the private sector for these treatments.
+Hong Kong’s private healthcare system is known to be one of the most expensive in the world.
+As couples have children later in life, ART has become an increasingly sought out option for many couples however these procedures are costly, and while the public system provides lower fees, the wait times are much longer and there’s less flexibility.
+Thus, couples tend to turn to the private sector for these treatments.

 Whether you are having trouble with infertility or conceiving, the best way to begin the process is to understand your options.
 In this article, we go through fertility treatments and health insurance coverage in Hong Kong.
 Fertility treatments are usually only covered under the high-end international plans with restrictions such as maternity cover, waiting periods, pre-existing conditions, and cap limits.